wrfly/just-a-bot/README.md

 But I will find something interesting.

-If you feel any unconformable with this bot, please send email to me and I will put your username into the blacklist.
+If you feel any unconformable with this bot, please send email to me and I will put your username into the exclude list.